The-Balance-FFXIV/balance-static/content/jobs/melee/ninja/basic-guide.md

 ![](/img/jobs/nin/4th-gcd.png)

-⦿ This version uses Trick Attack at 4th GCD instead of the standard 3rd.
-Susceptible to Trick drifting a GCD later in a full uptime fight, which could separate Trick from Mug by 2 GCDs, unless Mug was also held an additional GCD (at most, 1 GCD separation between Trick and Mug is desired).\
+⦿ This version uses Trick Attack at the 4th GCD instead of the standard 3rd.
+It is susceptible to Trick drifting a GCD later in a full uptime fight, which could separate Trick from Mug by two GCDs, unless Mug was also held an additional GCD (at most, one GCD separation between Trick and Mug is desired).\
-⦿ Exits the opener only slightly higher than 3rd GCD Trick, however under full uptime performs nearly the same. ⦿ Hold Mug a GCD after the opener (next usage) then strictly off cooldown after.
-This will align it with other 20s and 15s buffs.\
+⦿ Exits the opener only slightly higher than 3rd GCD Trick; however, under full uptime performs nearly the same.\
+⦿ Hold Mug one GCD after the opener (next usage) then strictly off cooldown after.
+This will align it with other 20 second and 15 second buffs.\
-⦿ It is important for the Suiton prepull to start being prepared at -6s on the countdown and used at -1s.
-This will not early pull the boss and will allow future Mudras to come off cooldown sooner
+⦿ It is important for the Suiton prepull to start being prepared at -6 seconds on the countdown and used at -1 second.
+This will not pull the boss early and will allow future mudras to come off cooldown sooner

 ## Basic Rotation

 ### Filler

-Outside of a Trick Attack window, we will fill out most of our rotation with use of Spinning Edge -> Gust Slash -> Aeolian Edge.
+Outside of a Trick Attack window, we will fill out most of our rotation with the use of Spinning Edge -> Gust Slash -> Aeolian Edge.
 This is known as our **filler** and it allows us to burn time and continue doing damage until our next burst window.
-We will also be building plenty of Ninki in this time, and should burn any Ninki before we overcap.
+We will also be building plenty of Ninki in this time and should burn any Ninki before we overcap.

-While normally we will be using Aeolian Edge as our standard combo finisher, we should switch to **Armor Crush** when any of the following is met:
+While we will normally be using Aeolian Edge as our standard combo finisher, we should switch to **Armor Crush** when any of the following is met:

-* Our Huton gauge is somewhere below 30s.
+* Our Huton gauge is somewhere below 30 seconds.
 * We need to cap Huton gauge to pull us through a long downtime segment.
 It would be better to overcap on Huton than drop it and be forced to use Huraijin on the reopener.
-* We are at the flank of the boss and are unable to go to the rear or don’t have True North available.
+* We are at the flank of the boss and are unable to go to the rear or do not have True North available.
 Even if we overcap gauge, an Armor Crush with positional bonus is better than an Aeolian Edge without positional bonus.

-**Note:** Huraijin shouldn’t be part of our rotation, and isn’t the optimal GCD to use to maintain our Huton gauge.
+**Note:** Huraijin shouldn’t be part of our rotation and isn’t the optimal GCD to use to maintain our Huton gauge.
 We will only use Huraijin in situations where our Huton drops, such as on accident, death or through a long downtime segment.

 ### Ninki Maintenance